UniMath/agda-unimath/src/wild-category-theory/noncoherent-wild-higher-precategories.lagda.md

 ## Idea

-It is a important open problem known as the _coherence problem_ to define a fully coherent notion of $∞$-category in univalent type theory.
+It is an important open problem known as the _coherence problem_ to define a fully coherent notion of $∞$-category in univalent type theory.
 The subject of _wild category theory_ attempts to recover some of the benefits of $∞$-category theory without tackling this problem.
 We introduce, as one of our basic building blocks in this subject, the notion of a _noncoherent wild higher precategory_.

-A _noncoherent wild higher precategory_ `𝒞` is a structure that attempts at capturing the structure of an higher precategory to the $0$'th order.
-It consists of in some sense all of the operations and none of the coherence of an higher precategory.
+A _noncoherent wild higher precategory_ `𝒞` is a structure that attempts at capturing the structure of a higher precategory to the $0$'th order.
+It consists of in some sense all of the operations and none of the coherence of a higher precategory.
 Thus, it is defined as a
 [globular type](structured-types.globular-types.md) with families of
 $n$-morphisms labeled as "identities"